asegavac/boring-lang/README.md

   - [x] Basic
   - [ ] Default Functions
 - [ ] Generics
+  - [x] Basic
-  - [ ] Basic
+  - [ ] Inferred
   - [ ] Higher kinded types
   - [ ] Variadic generic types
 - [ ] Control Flow
   - [x] If
   - [ ] While
   - [ ] For
+- [ ] Async-Await / Futures
 - [ ] Enums
 - [ ] Lambdas
-- [ ] Async-Await
 - [ ] Imports
 - [ ] Visibility
 - [ ] Const / Mut
 - [ ] Macros
+- [ ] Standard Library

 This project is actively looking for contributors, so if you're interested in programming language design or have experience working with LLVM, don't hesitate to contact.
+The current plan is to have this language transpile to a C-like subset of Rust, which can then be compiled into executable code.

 ## Philosophy